ubergonmx/message-board-system/README.md

 # Message Board System
 ![preview](./preview.png)
 This is a simple client-server messaging system made for a Network class project.
 The program allows multiple clients to connect to a server and send messages to each other.
-The system uses UDP communication, and multi-threading and socket programming were implemented for the server to handle multiple clients simultaneously.
+The system uses UDP communication and socket programming were implemented for the server to handle multiple clients simultaneously.

 ## Usage